 \section{IREs as dynamical systems}

-In this section we discuss what kind of dynamical systems can be associated with IREs.
+In this section we show, which dynamical systems are associated with IREs.

-For an IRE scheme $\sigma$, let us call an instance of $\sigma(\alpha\be)=\beta\en$ with $\alpha,\beta\in\A$, a \emph{turn back} at $\beta\en$, and an instance of $\sigma(\beta\en)=\alpha\be$ with $\alpha,\beta\in\A$, a \emph{turn forward} at $\alpha\be$.
-It is obvious that each cycle in $\sigma$ has an equal number of turns back and turns forward.
-Let us call a cycle \emph{twisted} if it contains more than one turn back.
-We define the \emph{number of twists} in a cycle as the number of turns back in it minus one.
-The number of twists $T=T(\sigma)$ in an IRE scheme $\sigma$ is equal to the number of turns back in it minus the number of cycles $N=N(\sigma)$.
+For an IRE scheme $\sigma$, an instance of $\sigma(\alpha\be) = \beta\en,$ $\alpha, \beta\in\A,$ is called a \emph{turn back} at $\beta\en,$ and an instance of $\sigma(\beta\en) = \alpha\be,$ $\alpha, \beta\in\A,$ is called a \emph{turn forward} at $\alpha\be.$ It is obvious that every cycle in the permutation $\sigma$ contains an equal number ob turns back and turns forward.
+We call a cycle \emph{twisted}, if it contains more than one turn back.
+Define the \emph{twist nummber} of a cycle as the number of turns back in it minus one.
+The twist number $T = T(\sigma)$ of an IRE scheme $\sigma$ is the sum of the twist numbers of all its cycles; in other words, it is the total number of turns back in this scheme minus the number $N = N(\sigma)$ of its cycles.

-\begin{remark} Notice, that in a degenerate case when a cycle consists of beginning only or of ending only intervals, we define its number of twists as~-1.
-An IRE scheme containing such a cycle is obviously not positive. \end{remark}
+\begin{remark} In a degenerate case, when a cycle consists either of beginning intervals only, or of ending intervals only, its twist number is~$-1$.
+Any IRE scheme containing such a cycle is not positive. \end{remark}

-If every cycle in a scheme of a positive IRE is not twisted, then that IRE is a multi-interval IET (it is a classical IET, if its scheme consists of a single cycle, and the only turn forward happens at $\alpha\be$ such that $x_{\alpha\be}=0$).
-An IRE of this type determines a dynamical system (each cycle with the endpoints' coordinates determines an interval in the IET divided into corresponding subintervals; these intervals are considered pairwise disjoint; each subinterval labeled by $\alpha\be$ is mapped onto the subinterval labeled by $\alpha\en$, $\alpha\in\A$).
+If no cycle in a scheme of a positive IRE is twisted, then this IRE is a IET (it is a classical IET, if its scheme consists of a sungle cycle, and the onle turn forward happens at a symbol $\alpha\be$ such that $x_{\alpha\be} = 0$).
+An IRE of such type determines a dynamical system described in Sec.~\ref{sect:multi}: the cycles correspond to segments, which are split, on the one hand, into beginning intervals, and on the other hand, into ending intervals, and the bijection $f$ maps the former ones onto the latter ones.